 We also aim to create a vibrant hub at our communities through on-site cafes, large entertaining space for residents and families to enjoy and outdoor playground for children.
 Age and abilities do not exclude anyone from activities that may be happening.

 That’s not to mention the effect that animals in aged care have on residents, families and staff.
 In many of our aged care communities we have residential pets, including, dogs, cats, birds and even chickens.
 The energy, comfort and companionship that animals bring into our homes is undeniable.
 The snuggles of a dog can alleviate stress and improve wellbeing.

 Resident’s voices are listened to and heard when making decisions in their community.
 In several homes, residents are nominated to be involved in the recruitment and hiring of prospective staff.
 Their opinion matters in making these decisions, since they are the ones that will be cared for and supported.
 Each home also holds a resident committee group, where residents and staff can come together to constructively discuss improvements that could be made to their home and life.

 Eden Alternative accreditation is not easily acquired, and our staff continuously look for ways to improve the wellbeing of residents.
-Every day, Wesley Mission QLD staff look to the Wesley Charter to embody our values into the way we work.
-The seven domains of Eden are also a part of our Wesley Charter and include, identity, growth, autonomy, security, connectedness, meaning and joy.
+Every day, Wesley Mission Queensland staff look to the Wesley Charter to embody our values in the way we work.
+The seven domains of Eden are also a part of our Wesley Charter - identity, growth, autonomy, security, connectedness, meaning and joy.